Are Pomeranians Good with Kids? Family Guide

 Few breeds combine steady enthusiasm with the Pomeranian's distinctive character quite so effectively.
 Pomeranians with moderate energy levels strike a good balance between activity and relaxation.

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Pomeranians have particular requirements based on their small size, heavy shedding level, and genetic predispositions to luxating patella and collapsed trachea.
+The care profile for Pomeranians is anchored by a small build, heavy coat shedding, and breed-associated risk for luxating patella and collapsed trachea.

 Teaching Children